Logo of Lions Ground.

 A victimless crime, also referred to as a consensual crime, is a term used to define a class of illegal activities that do not directly harm the person or property of another individual.
 This type of crime involves actions that are considered criminal because they are prohibited by law, not because they inherently infringe on the rights of others or cause them harm.

-Examples of victimless crimes can include but are not limited to drug abuse, prostitution, gambling, and certain traffic violations.
+Examples of victimless crimes can include but are not limited to drug , prostitution, gambling, and certain traffic violations.
 In these instances, the participants involved are typically consenting adults who voluntarily engage in these activities, thereby causing no immediate harm or violation to anyone outside of the people performing the activity.

 Understanding Victimless Crime